 200 grams (¾ cup) light cream

 2 tablespoons flour

-Step 1: Place the washed and pitted cherries, sugar, and cinnamon sticks in a large pot and cover with 1 ½ liters (1.6 quarts) of warm water.
+Step 1: Carefully wash, then pit the cheeries.
+Place the pitted cherries in a large pot, add sugar and cinnamon sticks and cover with 1 ½ liters (1.6 quarts) of warm water.
 Bring the liquid to a simmer and cook for ten more minutes.

 Step 2: In a medium bowl, mix light cream and flour into a smooth paste.
 Then add a few ladles of the hot cherry soup into the bowl, stir, and pour the flour-cream mixture back into the soup through a sieve.